-My Minimally Invasive Style of Literary Transation

 Niccolò Machiavelli, Favola di Belfagor arcidiavolo – The Fable of Belfagor the Archdevil

-	I have translated the novella and also adapted it for the stage into a one-act play.
+I have translated the novella and also adapted it for the stage into a five-act play.
 Here is my translation of the novella.
-The one-act play is complete and will be published simultaneously in English and Italian in the Spring of 2020.
+The play is complete and will be published simultaneously in English and Italian in the Spring of 2020.

 The story is that the devils in charge of Hell learn that the souls of many newly arrived men blame their wives for their damnation.
 They decide to send an emissary up into the world to investigate what is ‘matrimony’ and Belfagor is chosen to go.
 After a comical and dramatic chain of fortunes and misfortunes, Belfagor flees back to Hell rather than live another day under his wife’s rule.

 Niccolò Machiavelli, La Mandragola or The Mandrake

 La Mandragola is known as the greatest play of the Renaissance and one of the first original modern comedies.
 It was a hit in the private performances that it received several times during Machiavelli’s life.
 Written almost 100 years before “Shakespeare” and 150 years before Molière, it bears well the comparison to either of them.
 I find it remarkable that La Mandragola has some characteristics that are at the same time, quite medieval and also strikingly modern.

 La Mandragola is the story of a wealthy young man who manages to win the love of a woman who is married to a dull-witted older man, with the husband’s unwitting assistance and that of a crew of co-conspirators including the young man’s servant, a conniving friend, a corrupt priest and the woman’s own mother.
 The male characters conduct most of the action but they are fools; there are three female roles which are shorter but hold the keys to the story.